You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 2.0.

 -n parameter in the above command matches the value specified when your file system image was created.

-The latter is typically the command the Signing system uses to create a signed Artifact, as a Mender Artifact is built by the build system already.
+This is typically the command that the Signing system uses to create a

 After a signed Artifact is created, it can be verified with